 The Graduate Group in Religious Studies is accepting applications for the PhD program.
 Presently, no M.A. program is available.
 Please note that Penn does not offer ministerial degrees or training.

-Applications are welcome from students from various academic backgrounds.
+Applications are welcome from students from various academic backgrounds, though some exposure to the academic field of Religious Studies in an academic setting is usually required.
 Many applicants have already done extensive work in Religious Studies, either as undergraduates, or in post-baccalaureate or Master’s programs elsewhere, while other applicants often will have majored in classics, philosophy, history, a modern language and literature, or area studies.
-In addition, in-coming doctoral students should typically have prior training in one or more of the research languages required for their fields (see fields of study for details).
+In addition, incoming doctoral students should typically have prior training in one or more of the research languages required for their fields (see fields of study for details).
 Students who enter the program with graduate-level credits at other comparable institutions may petition to receive transfer credit for up to a maximum of eight courses.

 - American Religions